The Elders (organization): Current work

+The climate crisis

-In 2023-27, The Elders will aim to hold big emitters to account for policies that align with the 1.5°C limit and the global nature goal, and accelerate just transitions.
-They will seek to influence the shape of the new climate finance goal to be agreed by 2025, and push for implementation of the UN agreement to operationalise a loss and damage fund.
-The Elders support the re-engineering of global development finance institutions to raise the trillions needed to tackle the climate crisis, and want to see the voices of youth and women heard and respected, so a new political space can be created for more ambitious climate actions.
+In 2023–2027, The Elders say they will aim to hold big emitters to account for policies that align with the 1.5 °C limit and the global nature goal, and accelerate just transitions.
+They say will seek to influence the shape of the new climate finance goal to be agreed by 2025, and push for implementation of the UN agreement to operationalise a loss and damage fund.
+The Elders have expressed support the re-engineering of global development finance institutions to raise trillions of dollars for tackling the climate crisis, and say they want to see the voices of youth and women heard and respected so that a new political space can be created for more ambitious climate actions.

 Pandemics

-The Elders will advocate for a robust global PPR (Pandemic Preparedness and Response) agenda that should be treated as a global public good, requiring global public investment.
-Tackling pandemics must involve all parts of society, government, and the economy, and resilient and publicly funded health systems based on the principles of Universal Health Coverage (UHC) are crucial.
+The Elders have said they will advocate for a robust global PPR (Pandemic Preparedness and Response) agenda that should be treated as a global public good, requiring global public investment.
+They say that tackling pandemics must involve all parts of society, government, and the economy, and resilient and that publicly funded health systems based on the principles of Universal Health Coverage (UHC) are crucial.

-Nuclear Weapons
+Nuclear weapons

-The Elders' goal is a world where current and future generations are free from the threat of nuclear destruction.
-They will use their moral voice to challenge world leaders, embolden multilateral approaches, and mobilise civil society.
+The Elders say their goal is a world where current and future generations are free from the threat of nuclear destruction.
+They say they will use their moral voice to challenge world leaders, embolden multilateral approaches, and mobilise civil society.
 This includes advocating for more voices to be heard in decision-making, particularly women and youth.